George Christensen to run as Senate candidate for Pauline Hanson’s One Nation

-Former federal Liberal National Party (LNP) MP George Christensen will run as a Senate candidate for One Nation at the upcoming federal election, marking his return to politics.
+Former federal Liberal National Party (LNP) MP George Christensen will run as a Senate candidate for One Nation in the upcoming federal election, marking his return to politics.

 George Christensen to run as Senate candidate for Pauline Hanson’s One Nation